 "Prohibited Use and Prohibited Business," which can be found under Appendix 1 of the user agreement, covers a wide array of activities and businesses, such as online abuse, gambling, high-risk businesses, illicit drugs, pornography, and pyramid schemes, to name a few.
 Violating this can result in the sudden suspension or termination of your Coinbase account.

 While these prohibitions seem reasonable on the surface, It's still worrisome as it technically prohibits us from using our bitcoins on businesses Coinbase deems high risk.
 This is a slippery slope in and of itself since cryptocurrency exchanges can very well fall under this umbrella.
-So if you transfer bitcoins to an exchange site like Poloniex to purchase other less popular cryptocurrencies like stellar, Coinbase can potentially suspend or terminate your account without notice and freeze any in-app assets you may have in the process.
+So if you transfer bitcoins to an exchange site like Binance to purchase other less popular cryptocurrencies like monero, Coinbase can potentially suspend or terminate your account without notice and freeze any in-app assets you may have in the process.